sous-chefs/windows_dhcp/README.md

 #### Properties

-* `name`: name attribute.
-Name of the lease entry.
+* `lease_name`: Optional name property used if you want to give a friendly name to the resource block.
+This is the name of the lease entry.
 * `comptername`: Name of the DHCP server.
 * `description`: Description field entry.
 * `ipaddress`: IPv4 or IPv6 address or the lease entry. **Required** Regex: IPv4 or IPv6